evoth/blog/README.md

 - Weird glitch where there's too much padding below references until reflow
     - Caused by tooltips overflowing (I think I fixed this when working on footer but check to make sure)
 - Disable SVG animation and similar for prefers-reduced-motion
+    - Disable svg-freeze elements as well (maybe just modify classes to be disabled for prm)
+    - Ability to manually pause animations as well
 - Minify CSS/JS, Tailwind classes and reformat HTML
 - Bundle JS or combine into modules instead of having a bunch of separate scripts
 - HTML comments (there are some on a branch but they're woefully outdated)